Can You Wash Rugs in the Washing Machine? Tips and Tricks

 Yes, you can wash some types of rugs in the washing machine, but it’s important to check the care label and ensure that the rug is machine washable before proceeding.

-Different types of rugs may require different washing methods, so it’s important to follow the manufacturer’s instructions and use a gentle detergent to avoid damaging the rug fibres.
+Different types of rugs may require different washing methods, so it’s important to follow the manufacturer’s instructions and use a gentle detergent to avoid damaging the rug fibers.

 Read More about the Best Carpet Deodorizer Safe For Pets